robenkleene/development-references/visual-studio-code/visual-studio-code.md

 - `⌘-click`: Open link
 - `⌃-` / `⇧⌃-`: Go to previous / next location
 - `⌃⇥`: See previous files
+- `⌘K ↩`: Take file out of preview mode, so choosing another file doesn't replace this one

 ## Window Management